freeCodeCamp/freeCodeCamp/guide/english/javascript/tutorials/comment-your-javascript-code/index.md

 Let's take a look at the two ways you can write comments in JavaScript.

-*   The double-slash comment will comment out the remainder of the text on the current line:
+*   The single line comment uses a two slashes (/) to comment out the remainder of the text on the current line:

 `// This is a single line comment.`

-*   The slash-star-star-slash comment will comment out everything between the `/*` and the `*/` characters:
+*   The multi-line comment uses a pair of slashes (/) and stars (*) and will comment out everything between the `/*` and the `*/` characters:

 ```javascript
 /*